Collective plasma effects of electron-positron pairs in beam-driven QED cascades: Beam-laser approach to the production-observation problem

-As the pair density grows in a QED cascade, they begin to behave collectively as a plasma.
-Existing experimental detectors like magnetic spectrometer can only distinguish electron and positron particles but cannot measure the pair density or test collective plasma effect.
-The figure of merit for collective plasma dynamics is determined by the plasma frequency ($\omega_p$) which is proportional to the ratio of pair particle density ($n_p$) and pair gamma factor ($\gamma$), \ie $\omega_p \propto n_p/\gamma$.
-The inverse proportionality to the pair gamma factor favors the beam-driven approach over the all-optical approach.
-Since the average pair gamma factor is similar to the laser dimensionless amplitude, the lower laser intensity needed for the beam-driven approach greatly reduces the average gamma factor of the produced pair plasma.
+As the pair density grows in a QED cascade, collective plasma effects emerge.
+Existing experimental detectors like magnetic spectrometers can distinguish electrons and positrons, but cannot measure the pair density or observe a collective plasma effect.
+The figure of merit for collective plasma dynamics is determined by the plasma frequency ($\omega_p$) which is proportional to the ratio of pair particle density ($n_p$) and pair Lorentz factor ($\gamma$), \ie $\omega_p \propto \sqrt{n_p/\gamma}$.
+Since the average pair Lorentz factor is similar to the laser dimensionless amplitude, the lower laser intensity needed for the beam-driven approach greatly reduces the average Lorentz factor of the produced pair plasma.
 It thus exhibits higher plasma frequency even if the colliding lasers can produce the same plasma density.
-The counter propagating laser pulse and pairs also provide possibilities to further slow down the pairs through laser radiation pressure.
+The counterpropagating configuration of the laser pulse and pairs also further slows down the pairs through laser radiation pressure.
 Thus, the pair plasma created in a beam-driven QED cascade is easier to detect than one created with the all-optical approach.
+All of these advantages, favoring the beam-driven approach over the all-optical approach, accrue from the simple fact that the pair masses, and hence their contributions to the pair plasma frequency, are inversely proportional to the pair Lorentz factor.